Martin Serial Number Lookup and Guide

 202412583

 The SO ukulele series was an earlier Navojoa production line.
-Important note: the 2000–2006 serial range (up to 9972) is approximate only — Martin did not keep year-by-year records for this period, so an exact production year cannot be confirmed for instruments in that range.
+Important note: the 2000 to 2006 serial range (up to 9972) is approximate only.
+Martin didn’t keep year-by-year records for this period, so an exact production year can’t be confirmed for instruments in that range.
 Records become year-specific from 2007 onward.

 YearSerial Number Range